c2d command discretizes continuous-time

 When you convert a state-space model using the Tustin method, the states are not preserved.
 The state transformation depends upon the state-space matrices and whether the system has time delays.
 For example, for an explicit (E = I) continuous-time model with no time delays, the state vector w[k] of the discretized model is related to the continuous-time state vector x(t) by:

-Ts is the sampling time of the discrete-time model.
+Ts is the sample time of the discrete-time model.
 A and B are state-space matrices of the continuous-time model.

 If your system has important dynamics at a particular frequency that you want the transformation to preserve, you can use the Tustin method with frequency prewarping.
 This method ensures a match between the continuous- and discrete-time responses at the prewarp frequency.